 Though you are still required to declare all reverse VATable transactions, you can simultaneously claim them back and effectively reduce your reverse-VAT payments to zero, simply by being VAT registered.

-However, as those B2B transactions are VAT exempt anyway, choosing not to register for VAT means you leave yourself open to reverse VAT payments on all business purchases, as well as regular VAT on local purchases in Georgia.
-When you could instead be claiming back all that purchase VAT, while still not owing any VAT on international products and services you sell.
+However, as those B2B transactions are VAT exempt anyway, choosing not to register for VAT means that you leave yourself open to reverse VAT payments on all business purchases, as well as regular VAT on local purchases in Georgia.
+You could instead be claiming back all that purchase VAT, while still not owing any VAT on the international products and services you sell.

 B2B (Business To Business) Transactions

-Whenever the service recipient is a VATable person, the place of supply shall be the location where said recipient is based (article 162.1.3.a)
+Whenever the service recipient is a VATable person, the place of supply shall be the location where said recipient is based (GTC Article 162.1.3.a).

-The term “VATable person” means any person independently carrying out any type of economic activity at any location, regardless of the purpose and the result of said activity (article 158.1)
+The term “VATable person” means any person independently carrying out any type of economic activity at any location, regardless of the purpose and the result of said activity (GTC Article 158.1).